OSUrobotics/follow-the-leader/README.md

 Each `StateTransition` contains the time of the transition, the starting state, the ending state, and a list of `NodeAction` messages (essentially a dictionary) assigning a string action to each node. *The string actions are determined by the `simple_state_manager.py` node* inside the `self.transition_table` attribute. **It is not necessary to assign an action to each node!** (E.g. for nodes that only care about the terminal state)

+## Setting up simulation

+The simulated environment requires some additional assets to run, namely texture files for the tree spindle and the background. **[You can find them at this link.](https://oregonstate.box.com/s/8aam98zpwzqv4e086a76w7phwwreu7re)** The files you should set up are:

+- HDRIs: Download them to `~/Pictures/HDRIs`
+- Tree textures: Download them to `~/Pictures/tree_textures`.
+You can use your own textures, or use the provided file `Randomized Textures Used for Training.zip`.

 ## Node information

 ### Core nodes